Itsdeusi06/GitHub-Cod-dex/README.md

 This repository serves the purpose of completing the GitHub Codédex course and hosting files related to "The Legend of Python" course.

 Repository Status:
-Currently, the GitHub course is in progress.
-Once completed, the project will be fully developed.
+The course is finished and the project is fully developed.

 Usage Guide:
 To utilize the programs from "The Legend of Python" course: